milliemince/yahtzee/README.md

 ## Using Markov Chains and Probabilistic Modeling to Play Yahtzee

-Hello Sarah hehe.
-You are the first to see my lil page here >:)

-In the upper right hand corner you'll see a blue rectangle linking to the GitHub folder with everything in it.
-The important files are described below (the others are helper files and whatnot).
-First look at the "PDF rendering" of "markov-chain-yahtzee.tex."
-Then you can use the blue button to go to my Github folder and click on "yahtzee5.jl" to see the code.
-Damnnnnn she so sexy with it!
+Hello!
+Over the summer, I have been experimenting with Markov Chains to calculate Yahtzee probabilities as well as coded a program that strategically plays Yahtzee using these probabilities.
+The important files are outlined below.
+Please start by reading ```Using_Markov_Chains_And_Probabilistic_Modeling_To_Play_Yahtzee.pdf``` which can be accessed by clicking the blue "PDF rendering" text below.
+Then, you can use the blue "View in GitHub" button in the upper right-hand corner to access all of the files in my repository.
+There, you can find ```yahtzee5.jl```.

 ### Desciption of Files